forestgeo/ctfs/README.md

 ctfs
 ====

-**ctfs** is almost identical to the CTFS R Package (<http://ctfs.si.edu/Public/CTFSRPackage/>; see section **Differences between ctfs and the CTFS R package**).
+Tools for the analysis of forest dynamics. **ctfs** is almost identical to the CTFS R Package (<http://ctfs.si.edu/Public/CTFSRPackage/>).
+In **ctfs** "\_" replaces "." in the name of a few functions, and some documentation was slightly edited or added (see *Differences between **ctfs** and the CTFS R package*).

-The CTFS R Package includes a wide variety of R functions aimed at analysis of data from CTFS forest census plots.
+**ctfs** includes a wide variety of R functions aimed at analysis of data from CTFS forest census plots.
 Most of the functions use the CTFS R Analytical tables, which are tables of plot data organizing tree and stem measurements in a precise format.
 The Package also includes many supporting functions that carry out basic, oft-used calculations, such as date conversion, geometry, model-fitting, probability distributions, and rearrangement of R data objects.

 ### Installation